Gramli/FileApi/README.md

 * [Swagger](#swagger)

-Or in case of You need to edit Content Type, use [Postman](https://www.postman.com/) instead:
+Or in case You need to edit Content Type, use [Postman](https://www.postman.com/) instead:

 * [Postman](#postman)